AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 * The derivative in respect of the loss.

-As a result, I have became paranoid about my first derivatives and made sure the variable names are verbose so that I can understand which variables are for which part of the gradient calculations.
+As a result, I have became paranoid about my first derivatives and made sure the variable names are verbose so that I can understand which variables are for which part of the first derivative calculations.
+The once that does not use first derivatives eventually follow suit for their variable names just to keep track on the correctness of the mathemaically-heavy codes.